Camping Near Bishop, CA

 Nestled alongside the South Fork of Bishop Creek in Bishop Creek Canyon, Creekside RV Park offers full hookup RV sites, rental trailers and tent sites.
 Clean restrooms, a store and cafe round out the conveniences, not to mention the great fishing and creek and a stocked trout pond (for guests only).

 Eastern Sierra Tri-County Fairgrounds (in Bishop)

-Esmeralda Market & RV (Located in Dyer, NV at Mile Marker 8, on NV-264)
+Wagon Wheels RV Park (Located in Dyer, NV at Mile Marker 8, on NV-264)

-Esmeralda RV Park consists of 23 developed spaces with campground facilities with water, electrical, sewer hook-ups, bath house with two restrooms and showers, picnic area, mature landscaping, spectacular views of the White Mountains and lots of trees that provide shade.
+Wagon Wheels RV Park consists of 23 developed spaces with campground facilities with water, electrical, sewer hook-ups, a bathhouse with two restrooms and showers, a picnic area, mature landscaping, spectacular views of the White Mountains and lots of trees that provide shade.
 They also have a few cabins for rent.

 Highlands RV Park (in Bishop)

 Located on North Sierra Highway (Hwy 395) just one mile north of downtown Bishop, Highlands RV Park is open year-round and offers full hookup RV sites.